 - We travel through rural Italy in a rental car.
-The train is another option for some or all of a family trip through rural Italy.
+The train is another option for part or the entire family trip through rural Italy.
 If you plan to travel by train, read these tips on family train travel in Europe.

 - These tips for hiking and biking in the Alps will help you prepare for exploring rural Italy during the summer.

 - It is often sunny in the Italian Dolomites, but this region is cooler than the Italian Lakes and Maremma.
 Pack layers of clothing, e.g. 1/4 zips, t-shirts, and hiking pants with removable legs.
 Summer temperatures average 66 degrees during the day and 50 degrees at night.